-As an Airbnb host, if you do your job well you won’t have to worry about giving your guests a refund – but sometimes life doesn’t go to plan and you’ll be asked to pay back the money.
-How do you go about Airbnb guest refunds?
+As an Airbnb host, if you do your job well you won’t have to worry about giving your guests Airbnb refunds – but sometimes life doesn’t go as planned and you’ll be asked to refund your guests.
+How do refunds work on Airbnb?
 Here’s a guide with some helpful information to allow you to secure the best outcome for your Airbnb business and reputation.

-There are a number of reasons why a guest might request a refund.
-There are family and health issues that can cause a guest to cancel a trip.
-Weather events can impact a person’s travel plans.
-Work trips can fall through at the last minute.
+There are a number of reasons why a guest might request a refund: family and health issues that can cause a guest to cancel a trip, weather events that impact a person’s travel plans, or even work trips can fall through at the last minute.

-Airbnb has a comprehensive Guest Refund Policy that outlines your obligations as a host in relation to refunds.
+It will depend on your cancellation policy – Airbnb has a comprehensive Airbnb Cancellation Policy for Guests that outlines your obligations as a host in relation to refunds.

 Eligible travel issues listed under Airbnb’s policy

 The host is non-committal or unresponsive – This relates to hosts who cancel a reservation within 24 hours of a guest checking in or if you change the accommodation that you offer guests.
 It also includes guests being given incorrect lockbox codes resulting in them not being able to access the property within a reasonable period of their check-in time.

 Airbnb property not safe or clean – Your property should be ready to welcome guests at the agreed check-in time.
 If a guest arrives and finds that the property has not been cleaned (i.e. dirty sheets, rubbish lying around) they have a right to request a refund.
 This also relates to safety issues such as infestations, broken locks, or extreme mold.